stuartellis/sve-personal-website/content/articles/mac-setup.md

 slightly fussy, but they pay off when you have many projects, some of which are on different version control hosts.

-First create a top-level directory with a short, generic name like _repos_.
+First create a top-level directory with a short name like _repos_.
 For each repository host, create a subdirectory in _repos_.
 Add a subdirectory that matches your username.
 The final directory structure looks like this:

 ```text
 repos/